pbrovkin/All-Countries-API/README.md

 # All-Countries-API
-All Countries is the world's countries list accessing REST API
+All Countries is application accessing REST API